 - 2012 – Admitted to Law Society of Alberta

 - 2011 – J.D. – University of Alberta

 - 2001 – MPA (Masters of Public Administration) – University of Victoria

 - 1992 BSc. (with distinction) – University of Victoria

 In Her Own Words

-The stakeholders involved in this area are engaged and passionate about what they do and that contributes to the high standards and attention to detail in all aspects of our work that we expect of ourselves.
+I also enjoy the stakeholders involved in this area of law as they are engaged and passionate about what they do.
+This contributes to the high standards and attention to detail in all aspects of our work.

 Away From The Office

 When not at work Paula enjoys time with her family, especially outdoors hiking and skiing.
-She also volunteers with the Search & Rescue Dog Association of Alberta (SARDAA), which provides trained search dog services to police and fire agencies in cases of lost or missing persons.
-While her own German Shepherd is now retired from active duty, Paula continues to work as a Field Technician, supporting dog handlers at incidents.
-Paula is also a long term member of the SARDAA executive and provides pro bono legal services in the volunteer search and rescue sector.
+She volunteers with the Search & Rescue Dog Association of Alberta (SARDAA), which provides trained search dog services to police and fire agencies in cases of lost or missing persons.
+While her own German Shepherd is now retired from active duty, Paula continues to volunteer and provides pro bono legal services in the volunteer search and rescue sector.